AdobeDocs/workfront.en/help/quicksilver/scenario-planner/show-role-allocation-task-list-nwe.md

   </tr>
   <tr data-mc-conditions="">
    <td> <p><strong>Object permissions</strong> </p> </td>
-   <td> <p>View or higher permissions to the project</p> <p>For information on requesting additional access to a plan, see <a href="../scenario-planner/request-access-to-plan.md" class="MCXref xref">Request access to a plan in the Adobe Workfront Scenario Planner</a>.</p> <p>For information about requesting additional access to a project, see <a href="../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>. </p> </td>
+   <td> <p>View or higher permissions to the project</p> <p>For information on requesting additional access to a plan, see <a href="../scenario-planner/request-access-to-plan.md" class="MCXref xref">Request access to a plan in the Scenario Planner</a>.</p> <p>For information about requesting additional access to a project, see <a href="../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>. </p> </td>
   </tr>
  </tbody>
 </table>